Officer convicted of rape gets home detention after judge determines no ‘psychological injury’ to victim

 Thompson emphasized that neither the prosecutors nor the victim formally outlined her psychological injury in court.
 He added that the judge has “stayed” the sentence as Westerman pursues an appeal.
 The defense team plans to file an appeal within 30 days, and the process is expected to take roughly a year to 18 months, he said.

-While Westerman could still face prison time, Shellenberger indicated to The Post that it was unlikely to happen due to what is anticipated to be a lengthy appeals process.
+Although Westerman could still face prison time, Shellenberger indicated to The Post that it was unlikely to happen because of what is expected to be a long appeals process.

 Read more: